KabohaJeanMark/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac toe game implemented using OOP best practices and a DRY approach in Ruby.
+A tic tac toe game implemented using Object Oriented Programming best practices and a DRY approach in Ruby.

 ![](https://img.shields.io/badge/Microverse-blueviolet)